15 of the Most Common Coffee Drinks Explained

 8. Macchiato

-Macchiato means spotted, so a macchiato espresso is espresso with a spot of milk.
+Macchiato means spotted, so a macchiato espresso is an espresso with a spot of milk.
 Most coffee shops will add a dollop of foamed milk rather than just steamed milk.

 Caramel Macchiato, 15 of the Most Common Coffee Drinks Explained

 This is what's known as a traditional macchiato.
 You may know macchiatos as what Starbucks serves as their caramel macchiato.
 These are closer to lattes.
-They're served with flavored syrup on the bottom, milk on top of that, then espresso, and caramel sauce.
+They're served with flavored syrup on the bottom, milk on top of that, then espresso and caramel sauce.

 9. Flat White